 The loophole list includes a few surprises too, such as the use of antibiotics on organic apples and pears, in order to prevent fire blight.
 Fortunately the National Organics Standards Board recently decided to disallow this practice effective October 2014.

 How are these organic loopholes possible?
 Typically it’s because there is no readily available, commercially manufactured organic option for that particular product or ingredient (though in the case of organic cornstarch, we beg to differ).
+If you’re curious to know more, here’s a great article that describes how these decisions get made.

 But sometimes there’s another reason… says Barry: “The National Organic Standards Board (NOSB), which has the power to determine what materials can — and cannot — be used in organic production, too often weakens regulations in the face of intense lobbying by corporations who are more interested in the higher profits conferred by the word “organic” than in strong and meaningful standards.”
 And let’s just remember how much Monsanto has invested in corporate lobbying dollars…